socheatsok78/s6-overlay-installer/README.md

 Installer scripts for [s6-overlay](https://github.com/just-containers/s6-overlay).

+A container image distribution of the s6-overlay can be found [here](https://github.com/socheatsok78/s6-overlay-distribution).

 ## Usage

 The installer will automatically detect the architecture using `uname -m` of the container and download the appropriate archive.